Chicanismo: Chicano art during and after the Movement

 Chicano art became an integral part of the Chicano movement during the 1960s.
 This new artistic expression was energized through increased political activism and cultural pride.
 Many intellectuals view this internal artistic movement as a Chicano cultural renaissance.
 Chicano art was rooted in a number of strong ideologies, including community, activism, and ancestral ties.
 The murals, novels, newspapers, sculpture, paintings and other forms of expression created by Chicanos helped shaped Chicanismo and presented this newly formed group with hundreds of years of history.
 The artistic movement's role in the shaping of Chicano ideology cannot be understated.
 It was a movement based in Cultural affirmation and artistic expression was the premium method for Chicanos to go about this celebration of heritage and liberty.

 As time passed, Chicano art continued to transform and take the shape of the community it revolved around.
 Many Chicano artists focused on representations of "el barrio" and they sought to connect to their audience by championing their daily struggles.
 Reliance on the community structure remained imperative and many galleries that supported the youth in Chicano areas were formed.
 Graffiti also becomes a vital reflection of Chicano art in Chicano neighborhoods.
-In the piece "Phantom Sightings: Chicano Art After the Movement," authors Rita Gonzales, Howard Fox, and Chon Noriega detail the many transformations Chicano art takes on and the debate that follows.
+In the piece "Phantom Sightings: Art After the Chicano Movement," authors Rita Gonzalez, Howard Fox, and Chon Noriega detail the many transformations Chicano art takes on and the debate that follows.
 As the movement lost some of its vigor, intellectuals started to debate just what could be considered Chicano art.
 This debate claimed that art could not be mainstream in any way and must go against the grain of classic European artistic notions.
 Nobody ever came to a conclusion on the specificities of Chicano art and most forms that champion culture, community, or Meso-American ties are considered forms of Chicano art.